teuteuguy/Cloud-Based_TP-Link-to-SmartThings-Integration/Device Handlers/README.md

 C.  From your smart phone SmartThings application:

-(Note:  to be detected, the bulb must be set to 'remote control' in the device's options in the Kasa App)
+Note 1:  To be detected, the bulb must be set to 'remote control' in the device's options in the Kasa App.

+Note 2:  The Service Manager will attain the token from TP-Link for you.
+Do not do this yourself.

     1)  Select "Automation" (at bottom), then the 'SmartApps' tab